2ez4bz/cosmos-predict2/examples/inference_diffusion_text2image.md

 #### Example 1: single generation on the 2B model
 This is the basic example for running inference on the 2B model with a single prompt.
+The output is saved to `outputs/text2image_2b.jpg` alongside the corresponding prompt at `outputs/text2image_2b.txt`.
 ```bash
 CUDA_HOME=$CONDA_PREFIX PYTHONPATH=$(pwd) python cosmos_predict2/diffusion/inference/text2image.py \
     --checkpoint_dir checkpoints \